 Our laboratory in New Castle Delaware has the following instruments to detect and study removal of PFAS from your water under one roof:

 Our Agilent LC-MS/MS mass spectrometer Model G6495C plus Agilent HPLC Model 1290 is a state-of-the-art instrument that can detect part per trillion levels of up to approximately 40 PFAS compounds in a single analysis.
 This gives us the capabilities to meet current and future state and federal drinking water regulations, as they expand to include an increasing number of PFAS compounds at lower and lower levels.

 Our Agilent Technologies Gas Chromatography-Mass Spectrometer (GC-MSD) [Agilent Technologies 6890-GC 5973N-MSD] can be used to detect, identify and quantify novel PFAS compounds and related fluorochemicals that are not amenable to LC-MS/MS in various sample types.

-States that have promulgated PFAS regulations require that drinking water tests using USEPA Method 537.1 are done by laboratories which have NELAC and or their state certification.
-We are in the process of getting New Jersey certification, following which we will apply for NELAC accreditation.
+States that have promulgated PFAS regulations require that drinking water tests using USEPA Method 537.1 are performed by laboratories which have NELAC and/or their state certification.
+Since Delaware (where we are located) does not have such accreditation, we are certified by the state of New Jersey who is further along with PFAS related regulations than Delaware.
 We have demonstrated accuracy and reproducibility by passing the blind Proficiency Tests (PT) run by independent organizations.
-PT requires that samples of unknown specific compositions are analyzed and then sent back to the PT organization.
-We have demonstrated that we can measure PFAS to the single digit parts per trillion ranges required by NJ for PFAS EPA method 537.1.
-Our application and all documents were accepted and we are awaiting their audit of our Quality system which we expect by March or April of 2021.
+PT requires that samples of unknown specific compositions are analyzed by us and the results are sent back to the PT organization.
+We can now perform compliance PFAS drinking water testing for New Jersey customers and any other state that allows read across of out-of-state certifications.